JGRennison/OpenTTD-patches/jgrpp-changelog.md

 * * *

+### v0.7.0 (2015-10-29)
+* Fix timetable rounding depending on the client time display mode setting, which caused desyncs in multiplayer (departure boards patch bug).
+* Add reverse at waypoint orders.
+* Change the order occupancy smoothness and automated timetables vehicle lateness adjustment scale settings, to be company settings.
+* Fix compilation on some compilers/platforms.
+* Bump trunk base from r27410 to r27415

 ### v0.6.0 (2015-10-17)
 * Zoning: Add mode to show restricted signals.
 * Pause on savegame load if ctrl key is pressed.